quicknir/reveal_wise_enum/example.md

 }
 static auto& g_str = detail::g_str();
 ```
- - solves most issues of previous approach
+ - Solves most issues of previous approach
-   (unless you really want to be lazy)
+ - Sometimes laziness can be an upside, though

 ### Us peons not yet on 17?